tomiwaajayi/cw-challenge/README.md

 3. There is a lazy-load fuction in the directives folder which sets up the "lazy-load" directive to be used in the ImageItem.vue component.
 The directive is declared globally in the main.js file.
 4. I used VueX to manage the global state in the application
 5. In the services folder, the unsplash.js file is where I have defined my GET function for searching images based on the search parameter.
 The function is then used in VueX action to search for the images
 6. On app load, images are fecthed from the API with "African" as the search query and "latest" as the search filter.
-After app load, all images searched are filtered by "most relevant".
+After app load, all images searched are filter
-7. Images only load when they are visible in the viewport. (this is handled by the "lazy-load" directive)
-8. PRETTY MUCH ALL EDGE CASES ARE TAKEN CARE OF :)